johngeraldcayabyab/evening-dew/README.md

-Discard on edit doenst reset fields but erases it Options with initial value with many options only has one value. making it confusing on initial render
+-Discard on edit doenst reset fields but erases it -Options with initial value with many options only has one value. making it confusing on initial render -order lines has if has option, value changes because its a different key making it not reload on change